pingcap/docs-cn/ticdc/manage-ticdc.md

     - `memory`: Sorts data changes in memory.
 It is **NOT recommended** to use this sorting engine, because OOM is easily triggered when you replicate a large amount of data.
     - `file`: Entirely uses the disk to store the temporary data.
 This feature is **deprecated**.
 It is **NOT recommended** to use it in **any** situation.

-- `--sort-dir`: Specifies the temporary file directory of the sorting engine.
-It is **NOT recommended** to use this option in the command `cdc cli changefeed create`.
-You are recommended to use this option [in the command `cdc server` to set the temporary file directory](/ticdc/deploy-ticdc.md#description-of-ticdc-cdc-server-command-line-parameters).
-The default value of this option is `/tmp/cdc_sort`.
-When the unified sorter is enabled, if the default directory `/tmp/cdc_sort` on the sever is not writable or there is not enough space, you need to manually specify a directory in `sort-dir`.
-If the directory specified in `sort-dir` is not writable, `changefeed` stops automatically.

 - `--config`: Specifies the configuration file of the `changefeed`.
+- `sort-dir`: Specifies the temporary file directory used by the sorting engine. **Note that this option is not supported since TiDB v4.0.13, v5.0.3 and v5.1.0.
+Do not use it any more**.

 #### Configure sink URI with `mysql`/`tidb`